hanwenzhang123/fullstack-note/README.md

 - As Immediately Invoked Function Expressions (IIFE)

 #### IIFE - immediate invoked function expression
-runs as soon as it is defined, invoke immediately variables declared in the function expression will not be available outside the function
+- runs as soon as it is defined, invoke immediately
+- variables declared in the function expression will not be available outside the function
+- primary purpose: data privacy because any variables declared within the IIFE cannot be accessed by the outside world.

 contains two major parts:
 1. function expression within the Grouping Operator ()